feline herpes virus

-Despite my excitement over kitten and puppy season, I am always a little bit wary of the diseases that come through the door with them.
+Despite my excitement over the numerous kittens and puppies born every summer, I am always a little bit wary of the diseases that come through the door with them.
 For puppies, it’s parvovirus, whereas kittens are more prone to respiratory infection.
 Often, feline herpes virus is to blame for kitten illness.

 Herpes is very common in young kittens with naive immune systems, particularly around eight to 12 weeks old, when maternal antibodies (which kittens get from their mothers) begin to wane.
 It is especially prevalent in kittens who are subjected to other environmental stressors, such as poor nutrition, flea infestations, and bad weather.
 For this reason, stray kittens are more at risk for herpes infection.
 Cats and kittens that share close quarters are also more prone.

 Herpes in kittens generally shows up as conjunctivitis.
 Kittens will have copious amounts of eye discharge, which can dry and harden, sealing the eyes shut.
 Swelling of the conjunctiva (the pink tissue surrounding the globe of the eye) occurs and is sometimes so severe that the globe cannot be seen.
 Severe herpes conjunctivitis can lead to corneal ulcers and blindness.

 Herpes conjunctivitis is often accompanied by respiratory symptoms like nasal discharge, sneezing and congestion, all of which can rapidly lead to trouble for a young kitten.
 When breathing and smelling becomes difficult, kittens often lose their appetite, leading to dehydration and malnutrition.
 Kittens can easily succumb to these, especially if they were in poor conditions from the start.

 Diagnosis of herpes conjunctivitis in kittens is generally based on clinical signs, though the presence of a particular kind of corneal ulcer can make for a definitive diagnosis.

 Treatment varies, depending on the severity of the disease.
 Many cases spontaneously recover with supportive therapy, but often topical antibiotics or antivirals are used to combat the virus or secondary bacterial infections.

 Supportive therapy for cats who experience life-long occasional viral reactivation include the use of oral lysine, which inhibits viral replication, and interferons, which seem to shorten the course of the disease.